matthieugomez/regife/README.md

 ### Speed
-`regife` can be quite slow since typically, a high number of iterations is required until convergence.
+`regife` can be quite slow, and typically, a high number of iterations is required until convergence.

 - You can start the convergence at a given `beta` using `bstart`
-- id fixed effects or time fixed effects tend to speed up the convergence
+- The more correlated X and the factor model are, the slower the Gauss-Seidel method.
+A first consequence is that regife is slow in these cases when estimates are far from the OLS estimates.
+A second consequence is that adding id or time fixed effects makes the convergence faster.
-- A [similar algorithm](https://github.com/matthieugomez/PanelFactorModels.jl) is available in Julia, and is faster
+- I've written a [similar command](https://github.com/matthieugomez/PanelFactorModels.jl) in Julia, which is more than 100x faster